 If you do not meet the minimum requirement, you will not be eligible for financial aid.
 You do have the option of enrolling at your own expense.
 You also have the option to submit an SAP appeal to regain eligibility.

 If your financial aid eligibility has been canceled and you feel you have extenuating circumstances that warrant an individual review, you may submit a Satisfactory Academic Progress Appeal.
 Extenuating circumstances may include: medical issues for yourself or family member, death of a family member or other mitigating circumstance.
+Maximum time frame appeals are also reviewed for change of major, military credits, or extenuating circumstance as noted above.
+Adding a second major or minor are not situations considered for exception to the maximum time frame policy.
 Documentation supporting the situation is required (i.e. proof of doctor visits, obituary).
 You will have the option of attending/enrolling in classes while the appeal is under review, however, financial aid will not be released unless the appeal is approved.
 If the appeal is denied you are responsible for any balance owed to the university.
 Appeals will be reviewed by the SAP committee and notification of the decision will be issued in writing.
 Your appeal must be a written document that includes:

 1. Why you failed to make Satisfactory Academic Progress; cite specific reasons